 Children’s Chapel takes place during the 8:45 a.m. service as an option for parents and children who are not yet ready to experience the full liturgy together, though children are always welcome in “big” church.
-Children three years old through kindergarten begin in church with their parents, follow the children’s acolytes and leaders out at the Sequence Hymn, then rejoin their parents at the Offertory.
+Children three years old through fifth grade begin in church with their parents, follow the children’s acolytes and leaders out at the Sequence Hymn, then rejoin their parents at the Offertory.
 Two-year-olds attend their own chapel service, which begins at 8:45 a.m.
 Parents who would like their children two years old and younger to join them for communion may go pick them up from Room 227 at the Peace.

 Worshiping together is central to our common life here.
 Please join us with the confidence that children and their natural exuberance are not only allowed, but welcomed!

 Godly Play classes meet immediately following the 8:45 and 9 a.m. services.
 All children three years old through fifth grade are invited into specially prepared Godly Play classrooms during this time.
 Adults are welcome to tour the classrooms at any time, but on Sunday mornings we ask that parents do not enter the rooms.
 The classrooms, and the children's time in them, is sacred.
 To honor that sacredness there is a doorkeeper at the threshold of each room.
 Children are asked to be "ready" to enter the room.
 Please help us maintain this sacred space and time by staying with your children outside of the classrooms before the doorkeeper invites them in.